 Brookdale Farm, Versailles Kentucky

-The 2014 Brookdale Cabernet Sauvignon is dark crimson in the glass – offers a rich aromatic expression dominated by fruit, it reminds us of a warm blackberry cobbler.
-Also aromas of ripe black cherry and black licorice are tinged with touches of toasted cedar, mocha and the smell of a recently opened bar of milk chocolate.
-Soft and rounded on the entry with good concentration.
+The 2014 Brookdale Cabernet Sauvignon is dark crimson in the glass; it offers a rich aromatic expression dominated by fruit.
+This bouquet reminds us of a warm blackberry cobbler.
+It also shows aromas of ripe black cherry and black licorice which are complemented by touches of toasted cedar, mocha and the smell of a recently opened bar of milk chocolate.
+The palate is soft and rounded on the entry with good concentration.
 Firm but not muscular tannins anchor a long finish filled both darker fruits and to a lesser extent, darker spices.
-Drinks very well by itself.
+This wine drinks very well by itself.

-The 2018 Sauvignon Blanc was sourced from the Russian River Valley in neighboring Sonoma County – pale yellow in color, using the Kelly-Moore paint chart for yellow hues, this wine’s color would most closely resemble that of the Provincial Garden hue.
-Immediately offers beautiful aromatics – fresh cut grass (not overtly green), orange blossom, gooseberry, a lime zest and slightly under ripe white pineapple.
+The 2018 Brookdale Sauvignon Blanc was sourced from the Russian River Valley in neighboring Sonoma County.
+The wine is pale yellow in color.
+Using the Kelly-Moore paint chart for yellow hues, this wine’s color would most closely resemble that of the Provincial Garden.
+Immediately offers beautiful aromatics with notes of fresh cut grass (not overtly green), orange blossom, gooseberry, a lime zest and slightly under ripe white pineapple.
 Soft and supple, the wine glides in an ethereal manner across the palate with its pleasing texture.
 Shows plenty of flavor including red apple and mandarin.
-A nice sweet/tart balance with good acidity.
-Like the Brookdale Vineyards Cabernet Sauvignon, this wine drinks very well by itself – a crowd-pleaser especially served chilled on warm summer days.
+It offers a pleasing sweet/tart balance with good acidity.
+Like the Brookdale Vineyards Cabernet Sauvignon, this wine drinks very well by itself; it is a crowd-pleaser, especially served chilled on warm summer days.
 Throw in a pool + friends for optimum enjoyment.

 Soda Canyon Store

-Kristi was also a partner in the unique Thirteen Appellations brand and co-owns (with her sister) Soda Canyon Store at the corner of Soda Canyon Road and the Silverado Trail.
-This store (built in 1946, suffered severe fire damage in 2000 – from an internal fire and was completely renovated.
-Several parking spots are located on the south side of the store – with more parking on the north side.
+Kristi co-owns (with her sister and a friend) Soda Canyon Store at the corner of Soda Canyon Road and the Silverado Trail.
+This store was built in 1946; it suffered severe fire damage in 2000, from an internal fire but soon after was completely renovated.
+Several parking spots are located on the south side of the store with more parking on the north side.